Landon Cassill: NASCAR

 In 2010, he drove the No. 98 truck for Thorsport Racing in the NextEra Energy Resources 250 at Daytona, but was caught in an accident on the first lap of the race.
-He made 6 starts in the Nationwide Series: 3 in the No. 7 Chevrolet for JR Motorsports and 3 in the No. 09 Ford for RAB Racing.
+He made six starts in the Nationwide Series: three in the No. 7 Chevrolet for JR Motorsports and another three in the No. 09 Ford for RAB Racing.
 Cassill made his Cup Series debut at Michigan; driving for veteran team owner James Finch.
 He finished 38th in his Cup debut.
-He ran 15 other races that year for Finch, TRG Motorsports, and Larry Gunselman.
+He ran fifteen other races that year for Finch, TRG Motorsports, and Larry Gunselman.

-Cassill started the 2011 season with a 3rd-place finish in the opening Nationwide series race: the DRIVE4COPD 300 at Daytona.
+Cassill started the 2011 season with a third place finish in the opening Nationwide series race: the DRIVE4COPD 300 at Daytona.
 It would be his lone Nationwide start of the year.
-He drove in 3 Sprint Cup races for Germain Racing before moving over to Phoenix Racing.
+He drove in three Sprint Cup races for Germain Racing before moving over to Phoenix Racing.
 Cassill competed in 32 of the 36 races that year, with his best effort in the Heluva Good!
-Sour Cream Dips 400 at Michigan, where he started and finished 12th.
+Sour Cream Dips 400 at Michigan, where he started and finished twelfth.
 After the end of the season, he was replaced for 2012 in the Phoenix Racing No. 51 by Kurt Busch.

 In early February 2012, it was announced that Cassill would drive for Front Row Motorsports in the 2012 Daytona 500, driving the No. 26 Ford, but the deal fell through as Cassill received a full-season offer.
 Shortly after it was announced that Cassill would drive the No. 83 in 2012, driving for a new team, BK Racing, that purchased the assets and owners' points of the former Red Bull Racing Team.
 Cassill would go on to finish 31st in season points.